Hacker News

 That seems wrong.
 If I trade, that means I value whatever I get more than what I gave up; and likewise for the counterparty.
 Isn't that a net positive even though nothing was physically created?

-6 hours ago by aidenn0
+4 years ago by aidenn0

 Shortly after that he does acknowledge that collective labor may be more valuable than individual labor.